-4-1 7.5,7.6 Approximating Definite Integrals

-In Class: If you prefer, you can motivate Simpson's Rule by giving the parabolic arc description (but don't try to give a formal derivation of the formula) instead of the weighted averaging method that is done in the book.
+- 4-1 7.5,7.6 Approximating Definite Integrals - In Class: If you prefer, you can motivate Simpson's Rule by giving the parabolic arc description (but don't try to give a formal derivation of the formula) instead of the weighted averaging method that is done in the book.
+There is a handout available if you'd like to use it.